Installation

 yarn add @chassis-ui/css @chassis-ui/tokens

-@chassis-ui/tokens ships pre-built token files in dist/web/{brand}/{app}/.
-The default Chassis brand is included so the framework works out of the box; switching brand or app is a configuration change covered under Clone and Customize.
+yarn add @floating-ui/dom vanilla-calendar-pro@chassis-ui/tokens ships pre-built token files in dist/web/{app}/{brand}/.
+The default docs/chassis build is included so the framework works out of the box; switching to a different token set is a configuration change covered under Customize → Sass.

 Import order